rogeriotaques/droparea/README.md

 ## Get involved

-Fork me on github, or use fell free to suggest enhancements or bugfixes.
+Fork it on github, or fell free to suggest enhancements or bugfixes.

 Happy coding! :)